Average

 What Gary Says

-Finish: Short to moderate in length, damp with apples and cinnamon.
+Finish: Short to moderate in length, drying with honey, vanilla and a touch of oak.

 Website